antonfirsov/docs/2020/11-Nov/fsharp5/fsharp5.md

 * [Install .NET for Jupyter/nteract](https://github.com/dotnet/interactive/#jupyter-and-nteract)
 * [Install .NET for VSCode Notebooks](https://github.com/dotnet/interactive/#visual-studio-code)

-If you’re using Visual Studio on Windows, you’ll need both the .NET 5 preview SDK and [Visual Studio Preview installed](https://visualstudio.microsoft.com/vs/preview/).
+If you’re using Visual Studio on Windows, you’ll need the [latest 16.8 release](https://visualstudio.microsoft.com/downloads/).

 ## What F# 5 is all about